 User testing basic questions

-Let’s start with some helpful general user testing principles which apply to ALL websites.
-We’ll go through these before we get into the specifics of testing e-Commerce websites.
+Let’s start with some helpful general user testing principles which apply to ALL websites, though here, we’ll apply them to the specifics of testing e-Commerce websites.

 The main principle is asking the questions which go through a visitor’s mind when they land on a new website.
 The easier it is to answer these questions, the better the experience they’ll have.